-More details for new students and parents will be on our website under the 'Parents' tab as of June 1, 2018.
+More details for new students and parents will be shared through emails prior to the start of school.

-The 2018-2019 abbreviated calendar is available now on our website.
+The 2019-2020 abbreviated calendar is available now on our website.

-The 2018-2019 complete calendar (printed) will be distributed at the start of school.
+The 2019-2020 complete calendar (printed) will be distributed at the start of school.